|

 #L99.149

-John Williams, Esq., graduated from Harvard College, pracaticed law, and ran a general store in Deerfield, Massachusetts.
+John Williams, Esq., graduated from Harvard College, practiced law, and helped his sister Eunice run a general store in Deerfield, Massachusetts.

 |